Arthur Way

 Arthur Sanders Way (13 February 1847 - 25 September 1930), was a classical scholar, translator and headmaster of Wesley College, Melbourne, Australia.

 Career

-Arthur Way, son of the Rev. William Way and his wife Matilda, née Francis, was born at Dorking, England.
-He was educated at Kingswood School, Bath, and graduated M.A. at University of London.
-From 1870 to 1876 he was classical lecturer at Queen's College, Taunton, vice-master of Kingswood School, 1876 to 1881, and in 1882 became headmaster of Wesley College, Melbourne.
-He had already published his translation of the Odyssey of Homer, and while at Wesley brought out his translation of the Iliad.
-(See English translations of Homer#WayIl.)
+Arthur Way was born at Dorking, England. to the Rev. William Way and his wife Matilda, née Francis.

-At Wesley he fostered the teaching of natural science, and also brought in the teaching of commercial principles for boys likely to pursue a business career, but the number of students went down during his period, largely because of the financial depression which began in 1889.
-He resigned in 1892 and spent most of the rest of his life in translating from the classics.
-The list of his translations in Miller's Australian Literature includes the Odyssey; the Iliad; works of Euripides, Aeschylus, and Sophocles; the Epodes of Horace; Vergil's Georgics; the Nibelungenlied; the Chanson de Roland; works of Theocritus, Bion, and Moschus; the Pauline epistles and the Epistle to the Hebrews; works of Aristophanes, Hesiod, Lucretius, and others.
-Way was also the author of Homer (1913), Greek through English (1926), and Sons of the Violet-Crowned, a Tale of Ancient Athens (1929).
+His translations in Miller's Australian Literature includes the Odyssey; the Iliad; works of Euripides, Aeschylus, and Sophocles; the Epodes of Horace; Vergil's Georgics; the Nibelungenlied; the Chanson de Roland; works of Theocritus, Bion, and Moschus; the Pauline epistles and the Epistle to the Hebrews; works of Aristophanes, Hesiod, Lucretius, and others.
+He also wrote Homer (1913), Greek through English (1926), and Sons of the Violet-Crowned, a Tale of Ancient Athens (1929).

 Way had been president of the Melbourne Shakespeare Society and a councillor of the Royal Society of Victoria.

 Way died at Ventnor, Isle of Wight, on 25 September 1930.